ad1m/Language_Detection/README.md

 5. js

-	- contains teh javascript for the blog
+	- contains the javascript for the blog

 6. data

-	- contains teh data used in the code
+	- contains the data used in the code
+	- A subdirectory called Langauges contains the data    	for the extra credit portion of our project.
+Please   	place data at the approproate level if needed.

 7. index.html